Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 1) r - this is the route for our application.

-2) student - this is the contoller.
+2) student - this is the controller.

 3) create -  this is the action.

 I hope it is clear now?

 ### Conclusion

-We have just scratched on the surface of the GiiModule.
-It has lot more feature to discuss, which can help us by generating default code and make our application development process faster.

 Happy coding. 🙂